systechafrica/NASSIT-Documentation/docs/src/members/members.md

 Clicking the **'Complete Saving Member'** button will save push the members details into the member register.

-**Tip**

--   Remember to go to the **General Member Approval** window to approve a newly created member.
+**Tip:**Remember to go to the **General Member Approval** window to approve a newly created member.
 This is demonstrated in a later section.

 <!--
 ### *Batch Member Onboarding Method*